-Established in 1981, the University of Alberta's Engineering Co-op Program is the second largest such program in Canada and constitutes approximately 50% of the engineering student body.
+Established in 1981, the University of Alberta's Engineering Co-op Program is one of Canada's largest and constitutes approximately 50% of the engineering student body.

 Cooperative education in engineering incorporates a paid, supervised work experience component into the undergraduate engineering degree program.
 Our students gain valuable, real-world experience through full-time employment in positions related to their field of study.

 Completion of a degree with the Cooperative Program designation requires five years.
 In addition to the academic requirements of an undergraduate engineering degree, co-op students complete five four-month work terms.

 Our co-op program is formally accredited by Co-operative Education and Work-Integrated Learning Canada (CEWIL) and complies with a set of standards common to all accredited Canadian post-secondary cooperative education programs:

 "Co operative Education Program" means a program which alternates periods of academic study with periods of work experience in appropriate fields of business, industry, government, social services and the professions in accordance with the following criteria: